akaydia/regex-tutorial/emailregex-gist.md

 - `\_` matches a literal underscore character ("_") rather than using its special meaning as a word boundary marker in some regex flavors.

 ## Author
+Hi there, I'm Ricky and I'm an aspiring software engineer.
+I enjoy learning about new technologies and implementing them in fullstack projects.
+From styling a website to building a backend API, I enjoy all these different aspects in software development.
+I hope to learn more algorithms and data structures in the future.
 This tutorial was written by [Ricky](https://github.com/akaydia).